Kevin Macdonald (director): Career

+In 2018 Macdonald directed Whitney, a documentary about the life and death of Whitney Houston.
+It was the first documentary about Houston to be officially authorised by her estate, and included never-before-seen footage and interviews with her friends, family, and collaborators, like Clive Davis.
+Macdonald stated, "The story that is never told about Whitney is just how brilliant she was as an artist; by many measures she had the greatest voice of the last 50 years.
+She changed the way pop music was sung – bringing it back full circle to its blues and gospel roots.
+She was also completely unique in being a black pop star who transcended her race globally with her work sold in countries where black artists don't sell."
+The film won Best Documentary Feature at the 2018 Edinburgh International Film Festival.

-In 2021, Macdonald released The Mauritanian, a legal drama based on the true story of Mohamedou Ould Slahi, a Mauritanian man who was held for fourteen years (from 2002 to 2016) without charge in the Guantanamo Bay detention camp, a United States military prison.
-The film received mixed to positive reviews, with critics praising Macdonald's direction, its cinematography and performances of the cast but criticised its screenplay.
-At the 78th Golden Globe Awards the film received two nominations; Best Actor – Motion Picture Drama (for Rahim), with Foster winning Best Supporting Actress – Motion Picture.
-At the 74th British Academy Film Awards the film received five nominations, including Best Film.
+In 2021, Macdonald directed The Mauritanian, a legal drama starring Tahar Rahim and Jodie Foster, based on the true story of Mohamedou Ould Slahi, a Mauritanian man who was held for fourteen years (2002 to 2016) without charge at Guantanamo Bay, a United States military prison.
+The film received mixed to positive reviews, with critics praising the direction, cinematography, and performances of the cast, but criticising its screenplay.
+At the 78th Golden Globe Awards the film received two nominations in the film category: Best Actor for Rahim, and Best Supporting Actress, which was won by Foster.
+At the 74th British Academy Film Awards the film received five nominations, including nomination for Best Film.

-His 2023 project George Blake, produced by Femke Wolting, won the development prize at 2024 Series Mania SERIESMAKERS section.
+His project George Blake, produced by Femke Wolting, which will focus on the story of George Blake, a Dutch-born MI6 agent turned Soviet spy, won the "Seriesmakers" development prize at the 2024 Series Mania festival.

+Macdonald directed the 2026 action thriller film The Runner, starring Gal Gadot.
+The film was released on Amazon Prime Video to overwhelmingly negative reviews.